programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 > Brill´s New Pauly presents the current state of traditional and new areas of research and brings together specialist knowledge from leading scholars from all over the world.

 The author data was collected from the official website using Python modules and libraries such as [requests](https://requests.readthedocs.io/en/master/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and [pandas](https://pandas.pydata.org/)[^1] and stored in a csv file named `DNP_authors.csv`.
-The dataset does neither quote nor reproduce any actual content from *Brill's New Pauly*.
+The dataset does neither quote nor reproduce any content from *Brill's New Pauly*.

-You can download the dataset as well as a Jupyter notebook with the code we are writing in this tutorial from [my GitHub repository](https://github.com/thomjur/introduction_to_k-means_clustering_PH).
+You can download the dataset as well as a Jupyter notebook with the code we are writing in this tutorial from [this GitHub repository](https://github.com/thomjur/introduction_to_k-means_clustering_PH).
 Every single row in the `DNP_authors.csv` dataset contains an author name as an index and observations of the following three features (variables) for each author:

-* The number of articles the authors contributed to.
+* The number of articles the author contributed to.
-* The approximate amount of text the authors wrote in the *DNP*.
+* The approximate amount of text the author wrote in the *DNP*.
-* The location the authors were based when the DNP was published.
+* The location the author was based when the DNP was published.

 Consequently, a single row of our dataset looks like this: